rchandra20/rchandra20/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 😃 &nbsp; Software developer and cloud enthusiast
+- 😃 &nbsp; Software developer and AWS cloud enthusiast
-- 🎓 &nbsp; Obtaining a Bachelor in Computer Science at the University of Michigan
+- 🎓 &nbsp; Bachelors in Computer Science from the University of Michigan
-- 💼 &nbsp; Looking for a 2024 summer internship
+- 💼 &nbsp; Associate Solutions Architect at AWS

 <h3> 🤝🏻 &nbsp;Connect with Me </h3>